SiegeEngineers/halfon/README.md

 # halfon
-Online AoEII Unit/Building/Tech reference
+Online AoEII Unit/Building/Tech reference for AoEII DE, AoEII HD, and AoEII WK

-`units_buildings_techs.json` is generated from [aoe2dat](https://github.com/hszemi/aoe2dat).
+Age of Empires II © Microsoft Corporation.
+**Halfon** was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules)" using assets from Age of Empires II, and it is not endorsed by or affiliated with Microsoft.

 ## Authors
 [HSZemi](https://github.com/hszemi) - Original Author